Samu-K/ECTrack/docs/design_document.md

 -   **Real-time Data Updates**: Once the initial prototype is completed, we plan to implement real-time data updates.
 -   **Authentication**: If we integrate personal smart meters, users will need to authenticate to fetch their data.
 -   **Cross-Platform Compatibility**: JavaFX allows for compatibility across platforms, and we will explore packaging options for Windows, macOS, and Linux.

+---

+## Midterm self-evaluation
+So far the ECTrack project is approximately 60%-70% complete.
+We have made good progress in developing the core functionalities of the application, including the inegration of the ENTSO-E Transparency Platform API for retrieving both electricity pricing and usage data.
+We decided to switch to using this API since it allows us to access comprehensive data from multiple countries in Europe, enhancing the application's capabilities and relevance.

+### Progress overview
+* **API integration:** The transition to the ENTSO-E API has been a pivotal development in the project.
+Initially, we planned to use the porssisahko.net API, which limited us to Finland.
+The new API not only provides real-time pricing but also historical usage data, allowing us to implement various time views for the users.
+This change has greatly enriched our data handling and user experience.
+* **Data handling and visualization:** We have established a method for fetching and parsing data from the API.
+While this process is functional, we are still learning about the most effective way to make calls to the API and retrieve the precise data we need.
+Due to the API's complexity and the range of available options, some aspects of data collection and filtering remain in progress as we refine our approach to align with the app's requirements.
+* **Graphical user interface:** The GUI implementation is well underway and currently meets (at least very nearly) all minimum requirements, providing a clear and intuitive interfaec for users.
+The GUI displays pricing and usage trends and includes filter options that allow users to view data for different time periods and countries.
+The visual design aligns well with the project's goals and provides a good foundation for further enhancement.
+* **Testing:** Unit testing has been started, focusing on core functionality and ensuring that data handling and API requests function as expected.
+Early tests indicate a stable foundation, and we plan to continue expanding test coverage as the application evolves.

+### Challenges faced
+Our main challenge in the beggining was finding a suitable API for our app.
+The current challenge we face is understanding the API documentation and ensuring that we correctly handle data formats (XML) and structure.
+We are exploring different methods to optimize data retrievaland improve the efficiency of our API requests.

+### Use of AI tools
+We have mainly utilized various AI tools to assist in documentation and debugging.
+The use of AI tools at this point has been minimal.
+However, we believe that these tools could help us streamline our work during the final phase of development.

+### Future work
+Moving forward, we aim to complete the remaining features, including enhancing the user interface and implementing real-time data updates.
+We also plan to continue refining our API call as we gain a better understanding of the ENTSO-E platform.

+### Conclusion
+At this midway point we have made good progress and have built a strong foundation for our application.
+There is still work to be done for sure, but we remain confident that we will be able to deliver a good product that meets the requirements.

+---